 The AP WLEA can be used on smartphones and tablets that can download apps from the Apple App Store or from the Google Play Store.
 Since the app is now available for download, the best way to check whether your device works with the app is to try downloading it.
 If you're using a school-managed device, your district may need to download and install the app for you.
-The app is compatible with Android operating systems 8.0 and up and Apple (iOS) 10.0 or later.

 Are there other device requirements?

 The best way to ensure the app will work on your device during the exam is to download the app ahead of time and use it in practice mode.
 You'll need to be able to access the Apple App Store or Google Play on your device to download the app.